Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 The Apple Watch isn't for everyone -- and that goes double for Android phone owners.
 But this stylish (and round) Fossil model is no slouch in the tech department, either, with on-board GPS, NFC and heart rate monitoring among its bag of tricks.

-Amazon now has the brand-new 10.2-inch iPad for $250 (Best Buy and Walmart have it, too.) his iPad has a larger screen and more Pro-level features than its predecessor, and is a good upgrade for anyone who has the non-Pro 2017 model or older.
+Amazon now has the brand-new 10.2-inch iPad for $250 (Best Buy and Walmart have it, too).
+This iPad has a larger screen and more Pro-level features than its predecessor, and is a good upgrade for anyone who has the non-Pro 2017 model or older.
 Read our 10.2-inch iPad preview.

 The Fire Stick (the HD version -- if you want the 4K edition, scroll down a little) is just 20 bucks right now.
 That's not the best price we've ever seen on the Fire Stick, but it's still quite the bargain.
 Read our Amazon Fire TV Stick review.